lorainelab/appstore/README.md

 	refer [this link](https://www.digitalocean.com/community/tutorials/how-to-install-the-latest-mysql-on-ubuntu-16-04#step-2-%E2%80%94-installing-mysql) for more information

 4. Create a database in mysql.
 You can enter MySQL client using `mysql -u <username> -p`
-	However, root user needs to use sudo to enter databse
+	However, root user needs to use sudo to enter databse. query for creting new database (named testdjango) is: `create database testdjango`
 5. Create new user in mysql, other than root, which we will be used by django app to accesst the db:
 	a. enter mysql with root: `sudo mysql -u root -p`
-	b. create user 'igbuser'@'localhost' identified by 'Igb@1234';
+	b. `create user 'igbuser'@'localhost' identified by 'Igb@1234';`
-	c. grant usage on *.* to 'igbuser'@'localhost';
+	c. `grant usage on *.* to 'igbuser'@'localhost';`
-	d. grant all privileges on testdjango.* to 'igbuser'@'localhost';
+	d. `grant all privileges on testdjango.* to 'igbuser'@'localhost';`
 6. Update the settings.py file in the home folder of the appstore repo to include the database settings:
 	---settings.py:---
 change the database settings: